 If you own a dog, then you are familiar with the worst parts of dog ownership: the clean-up.
 Whether you are bagging a fresh poop on a walk, scooping the landmines from your yard, or dealing with a sudden digestive surprise on the carpet, no one likes hovering over a fresh one.

-There's no need to sugarcoat the fact that poop is gross, I think we are all nauseatingly aware.
+There's no need to sugarcoat that poop is gross; I think we are all nauseatingly aware.
 A raw diet can reduce the volume and odour of their stool to a more manageable and tolerable level.
-It will also improve the consistency and frequency of their bowel movements so you can plan your dog's routine around their bathroom needs.
+Raw poops, as they are playfully called, resemble large rabbit poop.

 2. Bring Back Your Dog's Natural Luster

 Everything in your dog's body is connected in some way or another.
 Your dog's skin and coat are affected by how all the rest of their systems function.
 Poor digestion or absorption of nutrients can affect cell cycles, how the body uses nutrients, and, eventually, their skin and coat health.

 Dry skin, excessive shedding, itchiness, and inflammation can all be caused by a lack of or improper balance of nutrients in your dog's diet.
 A raw diet provides the most natural sources of these essential nutrients in a form that is easy for your dog's body to recognize and use.

 Another important factor in skin and coat health is hydration.
 Dogs that do not eat a moisture-rich diet will end up losing that moisture through bowel movements.
 Dehydration negatively affects your dog's skin by limiting natural oil production that supports the life cycle and quality of your dog's skin cells and fur.

 Feeding a high moisture diet will not deter your dog from their natural drinking habits.
 However, it will help improve digestion, keep them better hydrated, and flush toxins and bacteria out of their system.